43eyes/PostgresPyLoad/README.md

 # Input
 - input/INFORMATION_SCHEMA.csv describes the database tables, their schema, their fields, and the data types of those fields.
 - input/<TABLE_NAME>.csv describes the data of the respective table to load.
-The headers of these files must match the fields described in INFORMATION_SCHEMA.csv
+The name of the file must match the TABLE_NAME in INFORMATION_SCHEMA.csv, and the headers of these files must match the fields described in INFORMATION_SCHEMA.csv